 Underneath the theater lobby is something called the Family Discovery Center for hands-on creativity, where children can play with LEGOs, KEVA planks and other blocks in a variety of shapes and colors.There are also Imagination Playground foam blocks for kids to build with.

-The Main Stage offers adult shows, like the upcoming comedy show My Son, the Waiter, A Jewish Tragedy, as well as other performances throughout the year.
-There is also the Children's Theatre, which recently performed the highly interactive Seussology, and has upcoming shows featuring the original story of Beauty and the Beast and even The Magic of Sharks.
+The Main Stage offers adult shows, like the upcoming Pulitzer Prize winning play Talley's Folley, and other concerts throughout the year.
+There is also the Children's Theatre, which just did the highly interactive Seussology, and has upcoming shows featuring Dinosaurs and another about Indian Magic Art ( part of a Bollywood festival).

 For more information, visit morrismuseum.org.